jlaura/genericmetadata/README.md

 # genericmetadata

-This is a super lightweight metadata generation toolkit composed of two
+This is a super lightweight metadata generation toolkit composed of some scripts.
+Right now, these are being manually run in the pipeline:

-scripts:
+`process -> generate_metadata -> <arbitrary processing to L2> -> generate_proj`

 - `process.py`: Processes a PDS file and outputs an ISIS cube that has a footprint and a caminfo pvl file.